Category Archives: PRP

 I have written many other posts on platelet-rich plasma.
 Among the highlights include: a summary of key growth factors in PRP; rare instances of hair darkening; and Dr. John Cole’s interesting experiments with activated and sonicated PRP.

-However, most readers are justifiably very skeptical about PRP.
+However, most readers are justifiably very skeptical about platelet-rich plasma.
 We see very few positive testimonials and reviews on hair loss forums, while studies suggest otherwise.
 One possible reason is that the methods used for PRP treatments are all over the place and impact success rates significantly.

 Doctors who are totally inexperienced with hair loss treatments often start injecting PRP into patient scalps without any training.
 Many use the cheapest possible centrifuges and never even try to measure platelet counts.